A new model for Widening Participation

-Each school is supported by one of our Progression Specialists who provides targeted mentoring for the POLAR Q1 sub-cohort.
+Some students get support from one of our Progression Specialists, who provides targeted mentoring for those most in need of support.
 This involves a 1-to-1 action-planning and review meeting with each student every half-term.
-Meetings follow a structured programme over the year.
-The Progression Specialist maintains contact with parents/carers, updating them on outcomes of each review meeting.
-Progression specialists are experienced teachers and mentors, with knowledge of challenging schools.
+The Progression Specialist also maintains contact with parents/carers, updating them on outcomes of each review meeting.
+Progression Specialists are experienced teachers and mentors, with knowledge of challenging schools.

 Funded by the Sutton Trust:

 Funded by the Sutton Trust and NCOP/Make Happen:

 Funded by NCOP/NEACO:

 Funded by NCOP/FutureQuest:

 Funded by NCOP/Southern Universities Network:

 Funded by the Scottish Funding Council